mxmgorin/egui-sdl2/README.md

 Both `egui` and `sdl2` are re-exported for convenience.
 The `sdl2` re-export includes all feature flags available to use.

+## Usage

+To get started, create a `State` instance to handle events and an `EguiGlow` instance for rendering with `glow`.
-Examples can be found [here](https://github.com/mxmgorin/egui-sdl2/tree/main/examples/).
-Run the example with:
+Examples are available in the [examples/](https://github.com/mxmgorin/egui-sdl2/tree/main/examples/) directory.
+You can run the “hello world” example with:

 ``` sh
 cargo run --example hello_world
 ```